TeamOpenFIRE/OpenFIRE-Firmware/README.md

 - **Easy installation:** Simple *.UF2* binaries that can be drag'n'dropped directly onto an *RP2040*-based Microcontroller.
 - **Portable on-board settings** (using an emulated EEPROM) to store calibration profiles, toggles, settings, mappings (WIP), identifier and more to come.
 - **Integrates with the [OpenFIRE App](https://github.com/TeamOpenFIRE/OpenFIRE-App)** for user-friendly, and cross-platform configuration.
-- **Optimized for the RP2040**, using a second core for input reading and serial handling.
+- **Optimized for the RP2040**, using a second core for input reading and serial handling, and the main core for camera and peripherals processing, whenever possible.
 - **Compatible with PC Force Feedback handlers** such as [Mame Hooker](https://dragonking.arcadecontrols.com/static.php?page=aboutmamehooker) and [QMamehook](https://github.com/SeongGino/QMamehook).
+- **Supports integrated OLED display output** for *SSD1306 I2C* displays for menu navigation and visual feedback of game elements such as life and current ammo counts.
 - **Forever free and open source to the lightgun community!**

 ## Requirements